Nationwide NRC needless: Nitish Kumar reiterates points to Modi’s clarification

 Sonia Gandhi calls Oppn meet today on CAA, NRC; Mamata, Mayawati, AAP to skip

-A natiowide NRC would be needless (koi zarurat nahin hai) and has no justification (koi auchitya nahin hai).
+A nationwide NRC would be needless (koi zarurat nahin hai) and has no justification (koi auchitya nahin hai).
 We do not think any such thing is going to take place.
 I think the prime minister, too, has spoken clearly on this, he added.